-It is important to understand that the negligent party in your accident could be liable for all of the damages you have suffered.
+It’s crucial to comprehend that the negligent party in your accident could be responsible for all the damages you’ve endured.
 Farris, Riley & Pitt, LLP represents bike crash victims in Birmingham and all surrounding areas of Jefferson County.

 You do not have to try and navigate the civil claims process alone.
-Call (205) 324-1212 to have the Birmingham bike accident attorneys at Farris, Riley & Pitt, LLP review your case and help you understand all of your legal options during a free consultation.
+Call (205) 324-1212 to have the bicycle accident lawyers in Birmingham at Farris, Riley & Pitt, LLP review your case and help you understand all of your legal options during a free consultation.

 Why Do I Need a Bicycle Accident Lawyer?